Single-photon emitters and spin-photon interfaces in silicon: Single-photon emitters in silicon

 The energy-level splitting in a given magnetic field thus depends on the $\mathbf{g}$ tensor, which varies widely depending on the integration site and its CF levels.
 The $\mathbf{g}$ tensor can be very anisotropic, with individual principal values exceeding 16 (i.e., eight times that of free electrons) for some sites in silicon~\cite{vinh_photonic_2009, holzapfel_characterization_2025}.
 This is among the largest effective $g$ factors in any material, which can entail a rather large sensitivity of the energy levels to magnetic fields.
 Although this might be useful for magnetic field sensing, it can also degrade the spectral stability of optical and spin transitions when subjected to magnetic noise.

-As silicon has a low abundance of nuclear spins, one still expects and observes a spin coherence of a few tens of $\si{\micro\second}$ in materials with natural isotopic abundance~\cite{gritsch_optical_2025}.
-In purified $^{28}\text{Si}$ hosts, milliseconds of coherence can be observed ~\cite{berkman_millisecond_2023}.
+As silicon has a low abundance of nuclear spins, one still expects and observes a spin coherence of a few tens of $\si{\micro\second}$ for the electronic spin in materials with natural isotopic abundance~\cite{gritsch_optical_2025}.
+In purified $^{28}\text{Si}$ hosts, milliseconds of coherence for the electronic spin can be observed ~\cite{berkman_millisecond_2023}.
 Further improvement is likely possible based on dynamical decoupling~\cite{suter_colloquium_2016}, extending the coherence to the lifetime limit, which can reach the second timescale~\cite{gritsch_optical_2025} and is limited by the spin-lattice interaction and flip-flop processes with paramagnetic impurities and the nuclear spin bath~\cite{wolfowicz_quantum_2021}.
 Thus, the lifetime depends on the host crystal purity, the temperature, and the magnetic field.
 At cryogenic temperatures, the Orbach and Raman processes are strongly suppressed, and the lifetime is limited by the direct process and by flip-flop interactions for large and small magnetic fields, respectively.

 The large magnetic field sensitivity of optical and/or spin transitions can be circumvented by applying the magnetic field in a specific direction and strength, at which the transitions lose their $B$-field sensitivity~\cite {mcauslan_reducing_2012, yang_zeeman_2022, ortu_simultaneous_2018}.
 These zero-first-order-Zeeman-shift (ZEFOZ) points can be engineered via the coupling of the electronic spin or Er to the nuclear spin of the isotope $^{167}\text{Er}$, which has a natural abundance of $23\si{\percent}$.